BytecodeAgency/Coding-Standards/README.md

 * Use external files to include styling and scripts (never use in-line styling).
 * Use `<link rel="stylesheet" href="style.css">` and not `@import` to add styling.
 For scripts use `<script src="codeguide.js" />`
-* For your own code, you can include just 1 script file and 1 stylesheet, so combine everything using tools like Gulp or Webpack
+* For your own code, you can include just 1 script file and 1 stylesheet, so combine everything using tools like Gulp, Parcel or Webpack
 * Add an `alt` tag to images
 * Write your code with XHTML in mind, so use `<br/>` and not just `<br>`, because there is always a chance your code will later be converted into a React app. *Side Note: using `<br>` in your HTML is not very semantic, use CSS for white space please :angel:*
 * Make us of the HTML5 elements `<article>, <nav>, <aside>, <details>, <header>, <footer>, <section>`, instead of `<div>` where appropriate.